Similar to our BCAA product, our energy aminos contain leucine, isoleucine and valine but also contains taurine,

 EAAs have been proven to aid in building muscle, decrease muscle fatigue and alleviate muscle soreness.
 They have

 also been shown to aid in regulating blood sugar levels by stimulating secretion of both insulin and glucagon.

 When taken orally, both glucogen-like peptide-1 (GLP-1) and glucose dependent insulinotropic polypeptide (GIP)

-synthesis.
-The added glutamine further aids in recovery from muscle breakdown and fatigue in turn reducing
+The added glutamine further aids in recovery from muscle breakdown and fatigue in turn reducing soreness.
+The most

-Our delicious Peach Mango flavor is a refreshing drink to add to your training regime and is perfect to sip with 4-6 oz cold water any time of day!
+Our refreshing Unicorn Punch flavor is a delicious drink to add to your training regime and is perfect to sip with 4-6 oz cold water any time of day!

 XENOLABS has a pure amino acids supplement that boosts muscle mass and spikes the energy reservoirs at the same time.
 And here, our team of experts prepared a potent composition of two essential blends; an amino acids blend and an energy blend.
 The Amino product was processed in a well-certified facility that followed GMP guidelines.
 Remember that there are no hidden chemicals or other additives that possess health risks.
 We ensured highly pure, Non-GMO, and gluten-free formulation.
 Plus, the blend composition and the vitamin A comply with the USDA certified organic ingredient and do not possess side effects at recommended doses.

 - Enhance protein biosynthesis